-IFNMU is a permanent and full member of an International Association of Universities, European University Association, Euroasian Universities Association, Association of Economic Universities of South and Easten Europe and the Black See Region, Association of Slavic Universities, European Educational Society, World Health Organization and others.
+INMU is a permanent and full member of an International Association of Universities, European University Association, Euroasian Universities Association, Association of Economic Universities of South and Eastern Europe and the Black Sea Region, Association of Slavic Universities, European Educational Society, World Health Organization and others.

 International Association of Universities

 International Association of Universities, founded in 1950, is the UNESCO-based worldwide association of higher education institutions.
-It brings together institutions and organisations from some 150 countries for reflection and action on common concerns and collaborates with various international, regional and national bodies active in higher education.
-Its services are available on the priority basis to Members but also to organisations, institutions and authorities concerned with higher education, as well as to individual policy and decision-makers, specialists, administrators, teachers, researchers and students.
+It brings together institutions and organizations from some 150 countries for reflection and action on common concerns and collaborates with various international, regional and national bodies active in higher education.
+Its services are available on the priority basis to Members but also to organizations, institutions, and authorities concerned with higher education, as well as to individual policy and decision-makers, specialists, administrators, teachers, researchers, and students.